-Table 1.
-The conceptual framework for policy coherence assessments in CrossGov21 Table 2.
-Guiding questions to support assessment of policy design and implementation against the eight coherence attributes Table 3.
-Simplified coherence score (based on Nilsson et al. 2016) Table 4.
-Criteria to guide the coherence scoring for the eight coherence attributes Table 5.
-Four-phased approach to coherence evaluation in CrossGov 33 Table 6.
-Data and information to be collected from the EU policies to assess against the coherence attributes Table 7.
-Key evaluation methods for policy coherence and effectiveness (based on EEA)64
+Table 1 The conceptual framework for policy coherence assessments in CrossGov 22 Table 2 Guiding questions to support assessment of policy design and implementation the coherence attributes and variables.
+0 Table 3 Simplified coherence score.
+26 Table 4 Criteria to guide the scoring of the coherence attributes 28 Table 5 Four-phased approach to coherence evaluation in CrossGov 32 Table 6 Key evaluation methods for policy coherence and effectiveness 62